 After drafting your provisional patent application, it is time to file it before the Patent Office.
 Some jurisdictions have made it compulsory that the filings may either be done through lawyers or patent agents; though there are still jurisdictions where the inventor can filing himself.

 This can help in reducing the costs to a great deal.
-But, it must be kept in mind that if the application is not filed as per the format or the correct procedure, then it might get out rightly rejected.
+But, it must be kept in mind that if the application is not filed as per the format or the correct procedure, then it might get out-rightly rejected.
 Even if the provisional application is filed by the inventor on his own, no risk should be taken at the time of filing a complete application.

-Still, in case the inventor wishes to file the application by himself, then he should undertake some courses related to patent filings to educate him regarding the procedure and processes.
+Still, in case the investor wishes to file the application by himself, then he should undertake some courses related to patent filings to educate him regarding the procedure and processes.
 Risking the grant of a patent, just to save some money is highly unadvised.

-We have discussed five ways which could help cut down the prosecution costs while obtaining a patent.
+We have discussed five ways that could help cut down the prosecution costs while obtaining a patent.
 Each of these tactics, when chosen, can come with its own set of repercussions.
 For instance, the lack of a proper prior art search can lead to a rejected patent.

 In case the prior art search is properly done, and while drafting the inventor fails to cover the entire scope of the invention in its claims, it would lead to a granted patent with limited scope.